Jaliborc/CustomTutorials-2.1/README.md

 :warning: Note that all methods use a dot `.` syntax, instead of the more common `:` syntax.

 ### Usage Example
-First of all, you must register the new tutorials for you addon:
+First of all, you must register the new tutorial for you addon:

 ```
 Lib.RegisterTutorials("MyAddon", {